AKAALBRAMHA/Smart-Decentralized-Bank/README.md

-# Smart Bank Smart Contract
+# Smart Decentralized Bank

 ## Overview

-SBank is a simple Ethereum smart contract that serves as a basic bank, allowing users to create accounts, deposit and withdraw Ether, transfer funds between accounts, and earn interest on their deposits.
+Smart Decentralized Bank is a simple Ethereum smart contract that serves as a basic bank, allowing users to create accounts, deposit and withdraw Ether, transfer funds between accounts, and earn interest on their deposits.

 ## Features